rhansen-gs/sentry-cfml2-cf10/readme.md

 sentry-cfml2 is a CFML client for [Sentry](<https://sentry.io/welcome/>) and it has been updated to work with Sentry's Protocol @ version 7.

-sentry-cfml is for use with ColdFusion 2016, 2018.
+sentry-cfml2 is for use with ColdFusion 2016, 2018.
 Testing on earlier versions of ColdFusion and Lucee has not been done.

 Sentry SDK Documentation
 https://docs.sentry.io/clientdev/